 The most frequent Internet complaint is that dielectric grease insulates connections, making connections less conductive.
+Some call pure silicone grease an "insulating grease".
 The general basis for this claim is in the word "dielectric" used in the name.
 The word dielectric is assumed to mean the connection will have future problems because "dielectrics" are insulators.
 Generally, authors predict greases with powdered metal (in slang "conductive greases") will improve or maintain connection quality over time while dielectric greases will isolate connections because "that is what dielectrics do".

 My second experience was in the CATV industry.
-As a systems engineer, I was drawn into radiation and ingress problems with CATV/MATV systems.
-The problems centered around dry connections that corroded, and around aluminum trunk cable shield connections protected by Noalox, a grease people often call "conductive".
-All of these problems were eliminated by "non-conductive" grease.
+As a systems engineer, I was drawn into signal loss, radiation, and ingress problems in CATV/MATV systems.
+Problems centered around dry connections that corroded, and around aluminum trunk cable shield connections protected by Noalox, a grease people often call "conductive".
+All of these problems were eliminated by "non-conductive" silicone grease.
 The initial grease and sealer I brought into the systems was a white Teflon-silicone grease from a company in Elyria, Ohio.
 While that grease solved problems, it was expensive to apply to tens of thousands of fittings.
 It also was unsightly, service personal would leave white fingerprints everywhere.
-After consulting with several grease manufacturers, I switched to a GE 100% pure silicone dielectric grease in connections.
-We used that grease without incident for many years, completely flooding F connectors that were directly exposed to snow or rain.
+After consulting with several grease manufacturers, I switched to a GE 100% pure silicone dielectric grease in all CATV fittings.
+We used that grease without incident for many years in hundreds of thousands of connectors, completely flooding F connectors that were directly exposed to snow or rain.

 I continue to use silicone dielectric grease today.
 I use it as a lubricant on coaxial connector O-rings and threads.
 I use it to lube stainless bolts and nuts, to prevent galling.
 I use it for plug-in connections, in particular in my automotive hobby.
 I also use silicone dielectric grease for battery terminal connection preservation, coating it directly on the battery post.
 I use it in liberal amounts on ground connections, to inhibit corrosion on stainless-to-zinc (galvanized), lead-to-lead, stainless-to-copper, and stainless-to-aluminum electrical connections.

 Petroleum grease (Vaseline) was recommended (and was apparently used) on low power antenna installations years ago.
-While people report using it without problems, I'll never use it in my installations.
+While people report using it without problems, I never use it in my installations.
 The primary shortfall of Vaseline is the very low melting point.
 Most brands or types liquefy at around 100 degrees F, just above human body temperature.
-While this may be a medical benefit when coating human skin, it is a serious problem with connector applications, unless we do not care about grease running where we do not want or we do not care about drying over time.
+While this may be a medical benefit when coating human skin, it is a serious problem with connector applications.
+Any heat will cause Vaseline to run and eventually dry out over time.

-The second petroleum jelly issue is Vaseline's release of flammable vapor, even at low temperatures.
+A second petroleum jelly issue is Vaseline's release of flammable vapor, even at low temperatures.
 A cotton ball soaked in Vaseline will burn a very long time, and actually makes a good fire starter.
 Since connectors are often near insulation or other things that can act like wicks, petroleum jelly is not the best thing.
-This is especially true when the grease migrates in warm temperatures.
+This is especially true since grease migrates in warm temperatures.

-Car forums repeat a few myths about greases.
-Forums usually claim dielectric grease thermally insulates connections.
+Internet forums thrive on myths.
+Forums often claim dielectric grease thermally insulates connections.
 Forums also claim dielectric grease electrically insulates connections, such as in connectors and on battery posts.
 Neither is true.

 Here is a test using a 35-watt dissipation resistor.
 The resistor is mounted to the heatsink with a stack of Belleville washers.
-These washers are "spring washers".
-They are used to maintain a constant pressure when partially collapsed.
-This ensures compression or pressure against the heatsink is essentially the same between tests, eliminating cap screw torque as a factor in results.
+These washers are conical spring washers.
+They maintain a constant pressure when partially collapsed.
+Proper Belleville washer implementation ensures compression or pressure against the heatsink is essentially the same between tests.
+The Belleville eliminats cap screw torque as a factor in results.

 Here is measured data of a few sample greases with 30 watts heat dissipation:

 Best result is at bottom.
-All greases were tested under "scratched" conditions by roughing the heatsink with ~300 grit paper.
+All greases were tested under "scuffed" conditions by roughing the heatsink with ~300 grit paper.